pangchay/DND-dice-roller/README.md

 # DND-dice-roller
 DND dice roller.
-Choose from the available dice to get the matching random output.
+Choose from the available dice to get the apropriate random output.